Guiding Principles

 Clause 131 — Revocation for Serious Crimes

-Citizenship may be revoked by unanimous jury conviction for serious crimes, including treason, terrorism, or acts gravely undermining sovereignty.
+Citizenship may be revoked by unanimous jury conviction only for treason, terrorism, or other narrowly defined acts gravely damaging to the nation.

 Clause 132 — Deportation After Revocation